 Do you wish to get more yields in a small garden space?

 If you have a small garden you might find it challenging to find enough space to grow the amount of food that you want.
 Often our backyards or a sunny balcony can limit how much we can grow.
+However, even balconies can be used for unique growing opportunities like gutter gardens.
 There are many ways you can increase yields or grow crops that are easier to produce yields.
-You can also grow an ornamental flower garden in a small space.
+You can also grow an ornamental garden with plants like the colocasia mojito in a small space.

-Tips for Increasing Yield in a Small Garden Space
+10 Tips for Increasing Yields in a Small Garden Space

 This is one of the best ways to add growing space, grow upwards!
 Using bamboo poles, wooden sticks, beautiful trellises you can increase growing space and add beautiful architecture to your small garden.
 Here I have lots of vertical gardening ideas or vertical garden beds.
-We also made a bean trellis which was fun.
+We also made a bean teepee for our kids to play in which was fun.

 If you only have 1 or 2 garden beds you can add further yield by adding a couple (or a lot!) of containers.
 You can easily grow herbs in containers or even indoors to space outdoor space.
-You can even grow crops you hadn’t thought of like strawberries in a hanging containers or tomatoes or other crops in pots.
-Build a potato bin or use potato grow bags.
+You can use containers in ways you haven’t thought of like growing strawberries in hanging containers or tomatoes in containers.
+Build a potato bin or use potato containers.
 Container garden ideas are plentiful!

 Start with Good Soil

 The healthier your soil is the faster and better plants can grow.
 If your soil is poor and space limited you need your crops to have get the benefit of soil nutrients or organic fertilizers to grow fast.
-Learn how to compost and build up soil microorganisms.
+Learn some easy compost methods and build up soil microorganisms.
 Consider mulching too!

 Grow Fast Growing Crops

-Some crops take a long time to grow before you can harvest them, others grow quickly and are ready in less than 50 days (see a list here).
+Some crops take a long time to grow before you can harvest them, others grow quickly and are ready in less than 50 days.
 By growing the crops that are fast in the same bed you can increase yields.
 You can even sow fast growing veggies mid-summer for a fast fall garden.

 Grow Easy Crops